sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 Atmospheric mystery is allowed.
 Horror is not.

 No supernatural explanation may be true, even if a character briefly speculates, jokes, or misunderstands something.

+## Non-Gory Evidence Realism

+The mystery may include mild, non-graphic evidence details when needed for fair-play deduction.

+Allowed examples include:

+- A small blood trace
+- A faint stain
+- A scuff mark
+- A torn sleeve
+- A broken object
+- A subtle sign of struggle
+- A medical observation stated calmly and briefly
+- A non-graphic description of the victim’s position or surroundings

+Do not describe injury detail graphically.

+Do not dwell on the body.

+Do not use disturbing, horror-like, sensational, or graphic language.

+The purpose of any physical detail must be deduction, not shock.

 ## Moral Player Boundaries